codemascot/boilerplate/README.md

 ## Crafted by Khan M Rashedun-Naby

-I'm a professional web developer and I forked this repository form [`inpsyde/boilerplate`](https://github.com/inpsyde/boilerplate) to use for my personal project.
+I'm a professional web developer and I crafted this boilerplate according to my need.
+It's still evolving and I have plans to add more features to it in future.

 ## License